-The decrease for the three month period was attributable to \$1.1 million lower equity compensation expense due primarily to accelerated vesting on awards related to a departing executive in the first quarter of 2022 that was not repeated in 2023, as well as \$0.8 million lower bonus expense due to favorable true-up recorded in the first quarter of 2023 related to payout of the 2022 accrual, offset by \$0.1 million other net increases.
+Selling, general and administrative expenses did not significantly change year over year for the three month period.
+The decrease for the six month period was attributable to \$1.1 million lower equity compensation expense due primarily to accelerated vesting on awards related to a departing executive in the first half of 2022 that was not repeated in 2023.

-Interest (income) expense
+Interest expense (income), net